 The Uniti Star rips CDs for you and does this to a nominated Music location, such as a UnitiServe or, now, the matching (latest) Naim Uniti Core Server.

-The 5″ LCD screen is one of the nicest in the game and it is beautiful; as is the remote, though I use the App mainly for setting up the USB slot and other features, such as the CD player/ripper.
-I really do like the signature Naim, or naim, logo in the lights in the corner, I’d love it to be Naim green though!
+The 5″ LCD screen is one of the nicest in the game, and it is beautiful.
+The remote is also beautiful, though I use the App mainly for setting up the USB slot and other features, such as the CD player/ripper.
+I really do like the signature Naim logo in the lights in the corner.
+I’d love it to be Naim green, though!

 Performance